-Before deciding to refinance, you’ll want to consider the benefits and risks of taking out a private student loan, and consider whether you’ll qualify for the right rate and term for you.
+Before deciding to refinance, you’ll want to consider the benefits and risks of taking out a private student loan refinance, and consider whether you’ll qualify for the right rate and term for you.

-One of the biggest surprises that borrowers face when refinancing student loans is the strict eligibility criteria compared to other types of loans.
-You may have made on-time payments for years and have a steadily increasing income and a fantastic credit score.
+One of the biggest surprises that borrowers face when refinancing student loans is the strict eligibility criteria, when compared to other types of loans.
+You may have years of on-time payment history, steadily increasing income, and a fantastic credit score.
 Still, the lender is requiring that you provide documents.
 What gives?
 The simple answer: a student loan refinance is an unsecured loan.

 An unsecured loan is one without collateral, while a secured loan is backed by the assets of the borrower.
 This means unsecured loans pose more risk to the lending institution than a secured loan.
 Your auto loan or mortgage is backed by your house or your car, respectively.
 If you stop making payments, the lender can take them back.
 If you stop making payments on your student loan refinance, however, the lender has limited options.
-Note: Please don’t stop making payments – it will cost you more in the long run and can affect your ability to refinance in the future.
-You have options if you have trouble making student loan payments.
+Note: Please don’t stop making payments.